How To Gain Exposure | 2aDays

 How To Gain Exposure

 Now that you understand a little more about what the different levels are, it's time to think about how you can gain exposure to your target schools.
 Luckily, technology and social media have made highlighting your results and overall brand/portfolio a lot easier.
-That being said, there are still traditional methods like college camps, competitions, and more that you should participate in.
+That being said, there are still traditional methods like college , competitions, and more that you should participate in.

 There is no substitute for coaches seeing you live in action, which is why we will emphasize that.
 Secondly, personality is one of the biggest aspects a college coach watches out for.
-That’s why utilizing social media to demonstrate key team characteristics is vital.
+That's why utilizing to demonstrate key team characteristics is vital.

 Here are several key areas to gain exposure with specific instructions to better your chances of getting noticed: